riastrad/cyberbspace/pages/home.md

 If you are here by mistake, that's too bad. **BUT**, please feel free to poke around before leaving.
 Aside from just a boring old resume I've also got a blog filled with some random opinions that no one really asked for.

 Any comments or feedback about the site?
 Feel free to reach out me.
-I have the great -misfortune of being available [via Twitter](https://twitter.com/erbitron).
+I have the great <s>mis</s>fortune of being available [via Twitter](https://twitter.com/erbitron).

 </div>